Chart Color Schemes

 Padstow has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified a total of 17 projects that are expected to impact the area significantly due to their influence on local infrastructure, major projects, and planning initiatives.
-Notable projects include Evergreen Industrial, UMA Centre Padstow Transformation Project, Padstow Parade Mixed Use Development, and 19-21 Banks Street Co-living Development.
-The following list details those projects that are likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects likely to impact the area.
+Key projects include Evergreen Industrial, UMA Centre Padstow Transformation Project, Padstow Parade Mixed Use Development, and 19-21 Banks Street Co-living Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.